Signs your daughter is about to start her first period

 - Teach proper hygiene: explain how to use and dispose of period products safely and hygienically

-- Help track cycles: introduce her to a period tracking app – like luna, which is designed for teens
+- Encouraging cycle and mood tracking: introduce her to a period tracking app – like luna, which is designed for pre-teens and teens and can be used even before a first period

 - Encourage self-care: let her know it’s okay to rest and take care of herself during her period